Digital Silk’s Construction Website Design Best Practices, Header-To-Footer

 - Use contrasting colors between typography and backgrounds to improve readability and allow key points to stand out

-Construction web design imagery best practices:
+Construction website design imagery best practices:

 - Use high-res photos and images to showcase your construction projects